-The rise of investing strategies that track the markets, rather than look to outperform them, has dramatically transformed the capital markets and changed the way many individual investors think about their portfolios.
+The rise of investing strategies that track the markets, rather than look to outperform them, has dramatically transformed the capital markets and the changed the way many individual investors think about their portfolios.

 Today, the largest (in terms of assets) mutual fund, Vanguard Total Stock Market Index, and exchange traded fund, SPDR S&P 500, track the returns of well-known U.S. stock indexes.